National Esperanto Library and Archive: Collection

 The library hosts books written in or related to Esperanto; the books mainly deal with linguistics, literature, theology and politics.
 Overall, the library hosts around 8,000 books.
-The majority of them were donated by the Dazzinifamily, and later by other Italian Esperantists.
+The majority of them were donated by the Dazzini family, and later by other Italian Esperantists.

 The collection includes 176 magazines, not yet catalogued, as well as other documents such as travel diaries, correspondence, photographic images and music recordings.
 About half of the collection is Esperanto translations of works of prose and poetry.